Constipation in Children

 How is constipation diagnosed in children?

-What are some home remedies for constipation in children?
+What are some lifestyle changes that can help relieve constipation in children?

-If left untreated, can lead to fecal impaction and bowel obstruction.
+If left untreated, constipation can lead to fecal impaction, bowel obstruction, or other complications, although this is relatively rare.

 If you have any feedback, please get in touch.